Eelpout Festival 2012

 I debated whether to reveal this immediately after the festival, but now I feel I must come clean, especially after being assigned to the CNR legal team.

 Saturday night I was talking with a guy at Camp Never Rest who just happened to have a depth finder attached to his zipper (the zipper on his jacket - just to clarify).
 A lime green one.
-I asked him if he had ever heard of the I.B.O.T.s, the hardy souls who caught tons of big crappies out of Upper Red Lake during the great Crappie Gold rush of the 1990's and early 2000's.
+I asked him if he had ever heard of the I.B.O.T.s, the guys who caught tons of big crappies out of Upper Red Lake during the great Crappie Gold rush of the 1990's and early 2000's.

 He said he hadn't so I proceeded to tell him about the clamping initiation, "You take one of those depth finders and clamp it on to the little strip of meat that separates your two nostrils."
 I barely had finished telling him about it and he said, "I can do that." and clamped that green depth finder on to his nose.
 I looked on in horror.
 Then I said, "And you have to keep it on there for 10 seconds."
 Tears ran down his eyes but he kept it there for the full 10 seconds.